avinetworks/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_tunnel_mode` - (Optional) Determines if dsr from secondary se is active or not  0  automatically determine based on hypervisor type.
 * `se_tunnel_udp_port` - (Optional) Udp port for tunneled packets from secondary to primary se in docker bridge mode.requires se reboot.
 * `se_tx_batch_size` - (Optional) Number of packets to batch for transmit to the nic.
+* `se_txq_threshold` - (Optional) Once the tx queue of the dispatcher reaches this threshold, hardware queues are not polled for further packets.
 * `se_udp_encap_ipc` - (Optional) Determines if se-se ipc messages are encapsulated in a udp header  0  automatically determine based on hypervisor type.
 * `se_use_dpdk` - (Optional) Determines if dpdk library should be used or not   0  automatically determine based on hypervisor type 1  use dpdk if pcap is not enabled 2  don't use dpdk.
 * `se_vs_hb_max_pkts_in_batch` - (Optional) Maximum number of aggregated vs heartbeat packets to send in a batch.